joykuojoykuo/test/tmp/README.md

 ## What is the hardest you think in this project

 I think the most difficult part is error checking, as there are many complex syntactic definitions.
 After completing the work, I spent a lot of time identifying errors.
 I not only needed to check the syntax parser but also had to revisit the lexical scanner for potential mistakes.
 I encountered a particularly frustrating issue where only the type `string` was unmatched.
-After a long search, I realized that I had defined one of the conditions in the lexical scanner as **STRING**, which conflicted with the `string` type in the syntax parser, which was also named **STRING**.
+After a long search, I realized that I had defined one of the conditions in the lexical scanner as "**STRING**," which conflicted with the `string` type in the syntax parser, which was also named "**STRING**."
 This naming conflict caused the matching issues I was experiencing.
 Overall, this was the most challenging part for me.

 ## Feedback to T.A.s